muratk3n/thirdwave/en/2019/08/quantity-over-quality.md

 *---*

 War, empires, all results of agriculture.
-I don't think it could be stopped tho; the idea is emergent, you give enough time ppl will start figuring it out.
+I don't think it could be stopped though; the idea is emergent, you give enough time ppl will start figuring it out.
 The rest will be history.
+Preferring quantity is not too bad in itself (increases chances of survival), we just need to come to terms with what happened, the culture that was created afterwards (and destroy it).